-This colt comes into this Grade one event with the least amount of experience, sporting only two lifetime starts.
+This colt comes into the 2019 Arkansas Derby with the least amount of experience, sporting only two lifetime starts.
 He began his career with a smashing victory on a synthetic surface and was backed heavily at the window.
 His connections rested him thereafter until stretching out and running in a low grade stakes race at Sunland Park.
 He broke well but faltered late and he looked somewhat lethargic.
 Doug O’Neill switches to Calvin Borel and adds a mask for good measure.
 His most recent workout was in the mud from the gate, perhaps that will keep him fresh.
 I’m expecting long odds here as it’s not likely he’ll get too much backing at the windows.
 I’m tossing him for this race and will watch his progression going forward.
 May I suggest you stay away from betting him too, unless you want your money to fly south as well.

 # 2 Six Shooter He’s by far the most experienced colt in this field.
 He’s actually run some promising races, and he’s been in the money in 7 of those 10 tries.
 His numbers however are below many of his opponents and, in my opinion, not worthy of a Grade 1-million-dollar purse.
 A switch to David Cohen in the silks as he’s ambitiously entered in this field, but he would be a complete surprise to me if he hit the board, so I have him selected for 8th in this field of 11.